Alexandre Jean-Baptiste de Boyer, Marquis d'Éguilles: Career

-In 1725, D'Eguilles joined the Maltese Navy, maritime arm of the Knights of Malta.
-Originally formed to provide security against pirates based on the Barbary Coast, by the 18th century its activities had expanded to include raiding Muslim merchants in the Eastern Mediterranean.
-Although his brother was disinherited in 1734 but it was not until 1740 that D’Éguilles gave up his naval career and married Marie-Anne Rousseau.
-However, he had not received the legal education required to follow his father and instead tried a number of unsuccessful business ventures, including trading olive oil with the Americas and opening a theatre.
+In 1725, D'Eguilles joined the Navy of the Order of Saint John, maritime arm of the Knights of Malta.
+Originally formed to provide security against Barbary Coast pirates, by the 18th century its activities included raiding Muslim merchants in the Eastern Mediterranean.
+His elder brother was disinherited in 1734, but it was not until 1740 D’Éguilles gave up his naval career.
+Lacking the legal education required to follow his father, instead he tried a number of unsuccessful business ventures, including trading olive oil with the Americas and opening a theatre.

 Various members of the de Boyer family had a background in the arts, including their great-uncle, the poet and dramatist Abbe Claude de Boyer (1618–1698).
 Their grandfather, Jean-Baptiste de Boyer (1640–1709), owned a famous art collection containing works by Titian, Caravaggio, Michelangelo, Van Dyck, Poussin, Rubens and Corregio.
 These connections led in 1736 to D’Éguilles being elected to the Académie de Marseille, a society for the Provencal intellectual and social elite, and he was appointed President in 1739.

 After his first wife died in childbirth in 1741, D’Éguilles began production of a two volume guide to his grandfathers' art collection, with copies of the paintings done by the French engraver Pierre-Jean Mariette.
-With little connecting him to Provence, he used the opportunity to move to Paris, where he gained access to the literary salon headed by Louis de Bachaumont.
+With little connecting him to Provence, he moved to Paris, where he gained access to the literary salon headed by Louis de Bachaumont.
 The two became friends and Bachaumont recommended him to the French foreign minister, Jean-Jacques Amelot.
-The 1740–1748 War of the Austrian Succession was then in progress and D’Éguilles was employed carrying messages to the French envoys in Berlin and Dresden.
+The 1740–1748 War of the Austrian Succession was then in progress and D’Éguilles was employed carrying messages to French envoys in Berlin and Dresden.

 Amelot was dismissed in May 1743 and replaced in November 1744 by René D'Argenson, who served in the army with his brother, the Marquis d'Argens.
-In July 1745, Prince Charles landed in Scotland, launching the 1745 Jacobite rising and D'Argenson asked D’Éguilles to go there as an unofficial envoy; not being a professional diplomat made it easier to disown him if needed but he was hampered in his mission by the inability to speak English.
+When Charles Edward Stuart launched the Jacobite rising of 1745, D'Argenson asked D’Éguilles to go to Scotland as an unofficial envoy; not being a professional diplomat made it easier to disown him if needed, but he was hampered by his inability to speak English.
 He left Dunkirk on 26 September on board the French privateer l'Ésperance, with two other ships carrying weapons and money, arriving in Edinburgh on 14 October.
-He claimed to simply be a gentleman 'driven by adventure,' but Charles introduced him as Ambassador, using him as proof of French support for the Rising.
+Despite his lack of official credentials, Charles introduced him as Ambassador, using him as proof of French support for the Rising.